Please use the Authorization to Release Health Information Form (PDF) to authorize Jefferson to release your health information.

 Philadelphia, PA 19107

 Additionally, you may also file a written complaint with the Director, Office for Civil Rights of the U.S. Department of Health and Human Services.
-Upon request, the Privacy Officer will provide you with the correct address for the Director.
+Upon request the Privacy Office will provide you with the correct address for the Director.
 Filing a complaint will not result in retaliation.

 VI.
 Effective Date and Duration of This Notice